San Francisco Housing Market: Trends & Prices (2025)

 Pacific Heights

-Some refer to Pacific Heights as the most prestigious neighborhood in all of San Francisco.
+Some refer to Pacific Heights as the quintessential San Francisco neighborhood.
 Many grand Victorian homes grace Pacific Heights, and the neighborhood offers great views of the bay and the Golden Gate Bridge.
+Residents say it’s safe, has a few great parks, and street parking isn’t as difficult as elsewhere in the city.

 Quick Facts